MindeKing/TipsModAutoLang/README.md

 ### General Settings:
 * `__open_output_folder` [true / false]\
-Whether the script should or shouldn't open the folder in a new File Explorer window which the lang / output file is generated.\
+Whether the script should or shouldn't open the lang / output folder in a new File\
+Explorer window which the lang / output file is generated.\
 Helpful if the output folder and batch script aren't in the same location.
 #
 #